caiks/MUSH/README.md

 ## Usage

-`MUSH_engine16` runs on a Pentium CPU G2030 @ 3.00GHz using 1784 MB total memory and takes 1166 seconds,
+`MUSH_engine16` runs on a Ubuntu 16.04 Pentium CPU G2030 @ 3.00GHz using 1784 MB total memory and takes 1166 seconds,

 ```
 cd ../Alignment